 The European Red List of Habitats is a comprehensive typology of all natural and semi-natural terrestrial, freshwater and marine habitats including reviews of their current threat status.
 It covers the EU27 plus United Kingdom, Iceland, Norway, Switzerland and the Balkan countries and their adjacent areas.

-Eunis habitat classification1
+EUNIS habitat classification1

 Habitats Directive Annex I habitats